The History of our Exam

 To ensure the security of our examinations, Oneida-Herkimer-Madison BOCES requires that all schools who adopt our examination administer it concurrently throughout New York State.
 As such, each year we will publish specific dates and times in which our examinations must be administered.
 In January, we currently aim to select the same date and time that the Algebra I Regents examination is administered.
 In June, we will select the date and time that NYSED recommends for World Languages Checkpoint Examinations as published on their Regents Schedule.

-- January Checkpoint B Examinations - 1/22/20 in the afternoon
+- January Checkpoint B Examinations - cancelled for 2021

 How are the Examinations Structured?

-As indicated in the table above, effective with the June 2020 Checkpoint A examination, questions will be redistributed to create a better balance of point values among its various parts.
+As indicated in the table above, effective with the June 2021 Checkpoint A examination, questions will be redistributed to create a better balance of point values among its various parts.
 Part 2: Listening will be reduced from 20 questions to 15 questions (2a-6, 2b-4, and 2c-5).
 The five (5) questions removed from Part 2: Listening will be shifted to Part 3: Reading Comprehension.
 This will be done via the addition of five (5) questions in newly created Part 3c: Text-Infused Stimulus.
 Part 3c: Text-Infused Stimulus will include a mixture of questions written in the target language and English that are based on two Checkpoint A level text-infused stimuli.
 Examples of such test-infused stimuli may include: a short text message exchange, an invitation card, an advertisement, an announcement, or other stimuli of the like.
-Samples of these questions will be released in the fall of 2019.
+Samples of these questions have been released on the Released Examinations page.